mattlibonati/Python-Web-Scraping-and-Data-Mining/Certificate_of_Deposit_Yields.md

 ### Data on rates and minimum deposits

 Rates are obtained in a similar fashion as the prior.
-Once processed through the for loop.cd_data is processed from the for loop, is it in the form of a list.
-Itertools iter(fn) and islice(fn) are used transform the cd_data list into an array with rows of four(determined from the prior step).
+A list of cd rate data is created from the loop.
+Itertools iter(fn) and islice(fn) are used transform the list into an array with rows of four(determined from the prior step).

 ```python